Here is an overview of what we'll cover in this article.

+IMPORTANT: If you have any insurance or other coverage for orthodontic treatment, you must provide additional documentation.
 Your first orthodontic claim must include the Orthodontic Treatment/Financial plan, which shows the patient name and payment schedule you have arranged with the dentist.
-We will keep this ortho plan on file so you will need to submit it only once.
+We will keep this plan on file so you will need to submit it only once.

-Regarding lump sum payments: Please be aware that we cannot reimburse lump sum payments if there is any other coverage involved with your ortho claim.
+Regarding lump-sum payments, please be aware that we cannot reimburse lump sum payments if there is any other coverage involved with your orthodontic claim.
 If you have other coverage, you must make payments according to the payment plan that your insurance company is following.
-Making a lump sum payment when you have other coverage may prevent us from being able to reimburse your out-of-pocket payments for ortho.

 In order to claim expenses related to travelling for a medical appointment more than 80km from your home, you must provide the following: